Skip to main content

 Biosketch

 My group applies evolutionary genetics and genomic sciences to basic and translational research of parasitic infectious diseases.
 I have been studying infectious disease genomics since 2002.
 At The Institute for Genomic Research (TIGR) I was part of the team that launched the field of parasite genomics, with the publication of the genome of several Plasmodium and trypanosomatid species, Theileria parva and Trichomonas vaginalis.
-At the Institute for Genome Sciences, University of Maryland School of Medicine, we have ongoing projects on several parasites in the phylum Apicomplexa, with a focus on the causative agents of malaria in humans (genus Plasmodium), theileriosis in cattle and horses (genus Theileria), human adn bovine babesiosis (genus Babesia), and human cryptosporidiosis (genus Cryptosporidium).
+At the Institute for Genome Sciences, University of Maryland School of Medicine, we have ongoing projects on several parasites in the phylum Apicomplexa, with a focus on the causative agents of malaria in humans (genus Plasmodium), theileriosis in cattle and horses (genus Theileria), human and bovine babesiosis (genus Babesia), and human cryptosporidiosis (genus Cryptosporidium).

 Research/Clinical Keywords